 Each school must have a policy in place and this must be available to TASC on request.
 A set of Guiding Questions is available to assist schools to develop their own internal processes.

 This requirement applies to all schools that deliver TASC courses.
-However, where schools deliver Level 3 and 4 courses that have an external assessment component, such as a folio or other project work, the requirements are more rigorous.
+However, where schools deliver Level 3 and Level 4 courses that have an external assessment component, such as a folio or other project work, the requirements are more rigorous.
 Schools must be able to assure TASC that the work submitted for external assessment is the work of the student and that all sources have been properly acknowledged.

 All students are expected to observe the highest standards of honesty and integrity in the work they submit for assessment: this is called academic integrity.
 Actions that are a breach of academic integrity are listed in TASC’s Academic Integrity Policy.

-Using a wide range of sources of information shows that a student has undertaken good preparation and study.
-Teachers and external markers reading or viewing student work must be able to clearly see what parts of it are the student’s own work, and what parts are from other people’s work, and where they got the information.
+• Teachers and external markers reading or viewing student work must be able to clearly see what parts of it are the student’s own work, and what parts are from other people’s work, and where they got the information.

-If students are found to be in breach of this rule, they risk the cancellation of their external results and possibly all of their results for the year, for both internally and externally assessed subjects.
+If a student submits work for assessment that is not all their own work and not referenced appropriately, this is called plagiarism which is a form of cheating.
+Honesty in assessments extends to not copying another student’s work, not getting others to complete work for them and not cheating in exams and tests.
+If students are found to be in breach of this rule, they risk the cancellation of their external results and possibly all of their results for the year, for both internally and externally assessed courses.

 Schools should develop internal processes that provide a consistent approach to ensuring the authenticity of student material submitted for assessment.